capjan/CoreLib/Core/Doc/Text/Formatters.md

 CoreLib contains already some useful formatters:

 * [DateTimeFormatter](./Formatters/DateTimeFormatter.md) - makes it easy to format datetime values
+* [GeoLocationFormatter](./Formatters/GeoLocationFormatter.md) - makes it easy to create Search Links for Google, Bing and OpenStreetMaps
 * [SeparatorFormatter](./Formatters/SeparatorFormatter.md) - makes it easy to format lists/arrays/etc to comma separated strings
 * [SiFormatter](./Formatters/SiFormatter.md) - formats a number to a number with a si prefixed unit
 * [TimeSpanFormatter](./Formatters/TimeSpanFormatter.md) -  define ITextFormatter<Timespan>  and use TimeSpanFormatter